HDF-NI/hdf5.node/readme.md

 * Note: asynchronous i/o is coming but not in this release

+* Note: Release v0.3.3 Minor fix on fixed length of strings in array.
+Handles the situation where the strings are contiguous without all having null bytes.

-* Note: Release v0.3.2 tested with ndejs v6.11.2, v7.5.0 and v8.4.0.
+* Note: Release v0.3.2 tested with nodejs v6.11.2, v7.5.0 and v8.4.0.
 Code was changed
 to allow v8.4.0 to work while still working with the earlier versions.
-It may work back to v4.2.1 let me know if you have a version in between that needs testing.
+It may work back as far as v4.2.1 let me know if you have a version in between that needs testing.
 Variable length array of strings can be be read as regions.